-- (1) In the construction of a well, reasonable caution shall be taken to maintain the work site so as to minimize the entrance of contaminants into the water resource. - (a) Materials used in construction shall be reasonably free of contamination. - (b) Water used during construction shall be supplied from a potable well or potable water supply.
-If the well or water supply is a known source of contamination or is within a known area of contamination, it shall not be used to provide water for well construction. - (2)(a) All water wells which penetrate multiple aquifers or water bearing zones shall be properly designed and constructed to prevent an interchange of water between water bearing zones which may result in deterioration of the quality of water in one or more water bearing zones, or will result in a loss of artesian pressure. - (b) If a well cannot be properly completed to prevent an unauthorized interchange of water between water bearing zones or to prevent a loss of artesian pressure, the well shall be abandoned and plugged in accordance with subsection 40E-3.531(3), F.A.C., or other instructions from the District, which are appropriate for the geological conditions encountered. - (3) For wells obtaining water from unconsolidated earth materials, casing shall extend from the upper terminus of the well to the well screen. - (a) The well screen shall be attached to the casing with a watertight seal; - (b) The well shall be constructed to prevent caving or pumping of sand.
-A filter pack shall be installed around the screened portion of the well; - (c) The well shall be adequately developed until clear of any drilling fluids, particulate material and turbidity. - (4) For wells obtaining water from consolidated earth materials, a continuous casing shall extend from the upper terminus of the well to the top of the uppermost consolidated unit. - (5) For artesian wells, the casing shall penetrate the entire thickness of the overlying formation above the aquifer.
+- (1)(a) Materials used in construction shall be reasonably free of contamination. - (b) Water used during construction shall be supplied from a potable well or potable water supply.
+If the well or water supply is a known source of contamination or is within a known area of contamination, it shall not be used to provide water for well construction.

+- (2)(a) The well shall be constructed to prevent caving or pumping of sand.
+A filter pack shall be installed around the screened portion of the well; - (b) The well shall be adequately developed until clear of any drilling fluids, particulate material and turbidity. - (3) For wells obtaining water from consolidated earth materials, a continuous casing shall extend from the upper terminus of the well to the top of the uppermost consolidated unit. - (4) For artesian wells, the casing shall penetrate the entire thickness of the overlying formation above the aquifer.
 The District may grant waivers for seating of casing within the confining zone above an artesian aquifer provided that: - (a) The casing extends a sufficient distance into the confining zone so as to prevent movement of water from the artesian aquifer to overlying aquifers; - (b) The District determines that such construction will not harm the water resources.

 Rulemaking Authority 373.044, 373.171, 373.309 FS.
 Law Implemented 373.113, 373.306, 373.308, 373.309 FS.
-History-New 1-1-85, Amended 3-16-05.
+History-New 1-1-85, Amended 3-16-05, 9-26-12.